MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-v4-state.md

 ## [Python](#tab/python)

-Now we create property accessors for `UserProfile` and `ConversationData`.
+Now you create property accessors for `UserProfile` and `ConversationData`.
 Each state property accessor allows you to get or set the value of the associated state property.
-We use each accessor to load the associated property from storage and retrieve its current state from cache.
+You use each accessor to load the associated property from storage and retrieve its current state from cache.

 **bots/state_management_bot.py**